 PEER-MAC is the peer AP’s BSSID

+The Max and Min operations for IEEE 802 addresses are with the address converted to a positive integer treating the first octet as the most significant octet of the integer.
 Keyseed shall be irretrievabley destroyed after the PMK is generated.

 Instruct the editor to modify figures 11-42, 11-44, 11-46, 12-14, and 12-17 as indicated: